 About the procedureBreast augmentation, or increasing the size of the breasts with breast implants, is one of the most common cosmetic surgery procedures performed in Los Angeles as well as the United States each year.
 There are many different reasons for undergoing breast augmentation with breast implant surgery: some women have experienced breast deflation following pregnancy, other women may have asymmetry between the breasts, while still other women may simply desire an increase in breast size.

 Breast augmentation is most commonly performed with the use of a breast implant.
-During your breast augmentation surgery, Dr. Hirsch will make an incision around your areola (periareolar), under your breast (inframammary), or in your armpit (transaxillary).
+During your breast surgery, Dr. Hirsch will make an incision around your areola (periareolar), under your breast (inframammary), or in your armpit (transaxillary).
 Through this incision, Dr. Hirsch will create a space for the breast implant that will either be above or below the muscle, and then will insert the implant and close the incision.

 After several years of breast implants, patients may notice changes in the shape of their breasts.
 Occasionally, asymmetries between the breasts may develop and the breasts can look different from each other.
 Deformities such as the "double-bubble" can develop, and capsular contracture may occur.
 In addition, implants may occasionally deflate, which certainly may affect the shape of the breast.
-Dr. Hirsch specializes in revision breast augmentation procedures, which are for los angeles breast augmentation patients who have previously had their breast implants placed, and have developed asymmetries or deformities over time.
+Dr. Hirsch specializes in revision breast augmentation procedures, which are for patients who have previously had their breast implants placed, and have developed asymmetries or deformities over time.
 Dr. Elliot Hirsch uses a variety of techniques to correct these asymmetries, including mastopexy, implant exchange, neosubpectoral pockets, and liposuction to make the breasts appear more symmetric.

 Learn more about breast implant revision

-After breast augmentation or revision breast augmentation, most patients say that they feel a soreness like they just finished a chest workout in the gym.
+After breast augmentation or revision surgery, most patients say that they feel a soreness like they just finished a chest workout in the gym.
 This feeling may last for a few days, but after a week or so the discomfort is minimal.
 There may be some bruising or swelling as well, although this resolves over the course of 2-3 weeks.
 During the first few weeks after surgery, Dr. Hirsch recommends wearing a soft, supportive bra like a sports bra, although any bra without underwire is appropriate.

 Frequently asked questions about breast augmentation: